MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 <!-- ====================================================================== -->
 #### Related feature: Overrides

 **Overrides** is a DevTools feature that’s similar to a workspace.
 You can use an override when you want to experiment with changes to a webpage, and you need to display the changes across webpage loads, but you don't care about mapping your changes to the source code of the webpage.
-However, your changes aren’t saved when you refresh the webpage. **Overrides** let you store a local copy of the webpage files.
-When you refresh the page, Microsoft Edge loads the local copy of the server resource.
+However, your changes aren’t saved when you refresh the webpage.

+The **Overrides** feature lets you store a local copy of the webpage files on the server.
+When you refresh the page, Microsoft Edge loads the local copy of files instead of the files on the server.
 To learn more about overrides, see [Override webpage resources with local copies (Overrides tab)](../javascript/overrides.md).

 <!--Todo: add section when content is ready  -->